matplotlib/governance/governance.md

 listed on the project website, acknowledging the period during which they were active in the Council.

-The Council reserves the right to eject current Members, other than the LD, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.
+The Council reserves the right to eject current Members, other than the PL, if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.

 ### Conflict of interest

-It is expected that the LD, DLDs, and Council Members will be employed at a wide range of companies, universities and non-profit organizations.
+It is expected that the PL, DPLs, and Council Members will be employed at a wide range of companies, universities and non-profit organizations.
 Because of this, it is possible that Members will have conflict of interests.
 Such conflict of interests include, but are not limited to: